Want inspiration for your company’s 404 page? Join me as I look at the coolest and most creative 404 pages around!

 Greggs has one of the best approaches to marketing around, and I’m so glad it didn’t let me down with its 404 page.
 You’ve got the brand colours and a sad little gingerbread man – simple but effective.

-(Interestingly Greggs uses the same gingerbread man, but smiling, on other pages on its website, so extra points for brand continuity.)
+(Interestingly Greggs uses the same gingerbread man, but smiling, on other pages on its website, so extra points for brand consistency.)

 I also like how this 404 page reiterates the URL the user entered, so they can double-check they got it right.
 It’s a little thing, but it’s very helpful.